A special habitat

 Award Ceremony 1st Hedge Championship

-The prizes for the most beautiful hedges were awarded at the festival in Tschlin on 4 October 2020.
+The prizes for the most beautiful hedges were awarded at the festival in Tschlin in October 2020.
 22 farmers from all over the Lower Engadin entered their hedges.
 A total of 38 hedges were judged.

 Learn more about the hedges of ranks 1 to 3 (in German)